dokku/dokku/docs/deployment/schedulers/docker-local.md

 Omitting or removing the entry will result in parallelism for that process type to return to 1 entry at a time.
 This can be combined with the  `parallel-schedule-count` property to speed up deployments.

 Note that increasing the value of `max_parallel` may significantly impact CPU utilization on your host as your app containers - and their respective processes - start up.
 Setting a value higher than the number of available CPUs is discouraged.
 It is recommended that users carefully set this value so as not to overburden their server.

+See the [app.json location documentation](/docs/advanced-usage/deployment-tasks.md#changing-the-appjson-location) for more information on where to place your `app.json` file.

 ## Scheduler Interface